Qurbani Rules in Islam to Bear in Mind This Year!

 6. Distributing your Qurbani

 Your Qurbani should be divided equally in three parts, and shared with your family, friends and relatives and the poor.
-This year, for the first time ever if you donate your Qurbani with Penny Appeal’s Qurbani at Home for just, you can also have a third of the meat delivered right to your door!
+This year, for the second year running if you donate your Qurbani with Penny Appeal’s Qurbani at Home for just, you can also have a third of the meat delivered right to your door!

 Qurbani at Penny Appeal follows all the Qurbani rules listed above so you can reap all the blessings from youQurbani Donation.
 We’re making your obligation of Qurbani simple, just set your intentions and make a donation!